-5

-PHTY 4004 Practice of Physiotherapy,

-PSY 4001 Psychiatry,
+PSYC 4001 Psychiatry

-FMED 4002 Legal Medicine,
+FMED 4002 Legal Medicine

-BMGT 3046 Management.
+BMGT 3046 Management

-There is a minor dissertation.
 Practice of Physiotherapy examination includes evaluation of clinical performance.
-Examinations are held in Summer and Autumn.
+Examinations may be held in Winter, Spring and Summer.
+Repeat examinations will be held in the Autumn.
 The examination in Legal Medicine is held at the end of the First Semester.
 The Bachelor of Science (Physiotherapy) Degree may be awarded with honours.